Abdogouhmad/gitpush/README.md

 ```bash
 ./psh
 ```
-new bash script will be ready soon
+new bash script will be ready coming soon